onivim/oni2/CONTRIBUTING.md

 To avoid duplicate work, if you decide to start working on an issue, please leave a comment on the issue.

-#### Where to Contribute
+### Where to Contribute

 Check out the [full issues list](https://github.com/onivim/oni2/issues) for ideas of where to start.
-Note that just because an issue exists does not mean we will accept a PR with it.
+Note that just because an issue exists does not mean we will accept a PR for it.

 There are several reason we may not accept a pull request, like:
 - __Performance__ - Onivim 2 is lightweight and fast.
 Changes should not introduce performance regressions.
 - __User Experience__ - The UX should be smooth, polished, consistent, and not cluttered.
 - __Architectural__ - Maintainers must approve any architectural impact or change.
+- __Maintenance Burden__ - If a PR would incur a maintenance burden on the maintainers, it will be rejected.

 To improve the chances to get a pull request merged, you should select an issue that is labeled with [bug](https://github.com/onivim/oni2/issues?q=is%3Aissue+is%3Aopen+label%3Abug) or [help wanted](https://github.com/onivim/oni2/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

 In addition, Onivim 2 is built on [Revery](https://github.com/revery-ui/revery) - any work or improvements there will directly improve Onivim 2, as well!

-#### Discussion Etiquette
+## Discussion Etiquette

 We strictly enforce a [Code of Conduct](./CODE_OF_CONDUCT.md) and have a zero-tolerance policy towards infractions.
 Be considerate to others, and try to be courteous and professional at all times.